 - Effects can exist in both directions but the researchers only care about an effect in one direction.
 There is no drawback to failing to detect an effect in the other direction.
 (Not recommended.)

-The disadvantage of one-tailed tests is that is has no statistical power to detect an effect in the other direction.
+The disadvantage of one-tailed tests is that they have no statistical power to detect an effect in the other direction.

 This post explains the differences between one-tailed and two-tailed statistical hypothesis tests.
 How these forms of hypothesis tests function is clear and based on mathematics.
 However, there is some debate about when you can use one-tailed tests.
-My next post explores this decision in much more depth and explains the different schools of thought, as well as my own opinion on the matter—When Can I Use One-Tailed Hypothesis Tests.
+My next post explores this decision in much more depth and explains the different schools of thought and my opinion on the matter—When Can I Use One-Tailed Hypothesis Tests.